-On November 10, 2017, Skidmore students Abigail Fuess ’18 and Sophie Heath ’18 interviewed artist Michael Joo as part of the course “The Artist Interview,” led by Dayton Director Ian Berry.
-Joo’s work Untitled (DRWN) (2012) from the Tang collection was on view in the fall 2017 exhibition Other Side: Art, Object, Self.
+On November 10, 2017, Skidmore students Abigail Fuess ’18 and Sophie Heath ’18 interviewed artist Michael Joo about his work Untitled (DRWN), 2012, from the Tang collection.
+Untitled (DRWN) was on view in the fall 2017 exhibition Other Side: Art, Object, Self.

 You have a science background, and both your parents were scientists.
 Could you talk about growing up in that environment in terms of science versus art experiences?

 My mother likes to joke that I grew up in the labs before I was born.
 My parents were involved in food science and food production.
 They were from Korea, then came over to the States in the late 1950s/early 1960s.
 My dad was a cattleman and my mother was in seed science, so the labs I grew up with were hard-science labs as in my mother’s lab, but also farms, ranches, animal husbandry, breeding, things like that.
 So there was a really practical, pragmatic side to the abstraction in the laboratories.